Exporting Your Work

 iTXt metadata chunk.
 Drop the PNG back into GMT (onto the app window or via

-System Menu → Load Preset) and the entire scene reopens exactly — camera, formula, lighting, all of it.
+File menu → Load Scene) and the entire scene reopens exactly — camera, formula, lighting, all of it.

 Share direct file downloads (Discord, email, cloud storage) to preserve the embedded data.
 Social media platforms (Twitter, Facebook, Instagram) strip metadata — the image will look fine but won't restore the scene.